IvoStoianov/winser/readme.md

 # WinSer - Forked

   Run node.js applications as windows services using [nssm](http://nssm.cc).
-  This is a forked version of [jfromaniello/winser](https://github.com/jfromaniello/winser) to allow easily adding service user user.
+  This is a forked version of [jfromaniello/winser](https://github.com/jfromaniello/winser) to allow easily adding service user.

 ## Installation